 Don’t Try to Shove a Square Peg into a Round Hole

-Our city and its Catholic culture has a thriving homeschooling community, and I have much admiration for the homeschool way of life.
+Our city and its Catholic culture has a thriving homeschooling community, and I have much admiration for the homeschool way of life; however, my girls attended an all girls catholic school when they were little.
 I had the ability to see, up close and personal, the positive values that homeschooling affords many families.
 Upon further reflection, what I really craved was a life full of holy leisure, and I felt homeschooling was the one and only pathway to get it.
 But as much as I love the ideal of homeschooling, it took two years of living it to understand that I was simply not being called to it during this stage of life.
 I tried every trick in the book to make it so — changing around our home environment nearly every other week, mixing up our schedule to keep things fresh, PRAYING HARDER! in hopes of receiving more homeschooling mom graces, and spending more time around seasoned homeschooling moms.
 In the end, God wasn’t calling me down this pathway and that life of holy leisure was nowhere to be found.
 It was more like a life of holy stress, as in holy cow, Lisa is really stressed out.
 The school we eventually chose was not even on my radar until the Holy Spirit knocked me over the head via an Undoer of Knots novena (more to that story here).
 I was so married to the ideal of homeschooling that I was going to make it work come hell or high water … making myself miserable in the process.
 And ouch, maybe my family, too.
 Whatever your situation, don’t be so married to your ideal that you miss the other great resources under your nose.

 Just the Facts, Ma’am